AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Abstract

-Based on the modeling result and bonding mechanism of humic acid, clay and PACl coagulant, we hypothesized that two-stage coagulant addition, namely a separate coagulant addition, would increase the particle removal efficiency, which could lower operational cost for the plant.
+Based on the modeling results and bonding mechanism of humic acid, clay and PACl coagulant, we hypothesized that two-stage coagulant addition, namely a separate coagulant addition, would increase the particle removal efficiency, which could lower operational cost for the plant.
 The first addition of coagulant offsets the effect of humic acid in water while the second stream of coagulant aggregates clay.
 We conducted experiments for both one- and two-stage coagulant addition to compare the particle removal efficiency of different coagulant addition methods.
 Two-stage coagulant addition was proved to have a higher particle removal efficiency than one-stage in some circumstances.

 ## Introduction

 Flocculation is among the most applied processes for water and wastewater treatment.
 Therefore, a thorough understanding of the physical and chemical process in flocculation is critical to the optimization of the water treatment process, and so a predictive model to describe the flocculation process is needed.
 However, the model built by AguaClara only considered the presence of clay and coagulant in water and failed to take natural organic matters (NOM) into consideration.
 NOMs compose of organic compounds from the remains and waste products of organisms such as plants and animals and are ubiquitous in the natural water system.
 NOMs can be generated within the water source through biological activities, or introduced to the water body via drainage within watersheds [(Hudson et al., 2007)](https://onlinelibrary.wiley.com/doi/abs/10.1002/rra.1005).
 The application of flocculation to remove NOM from drinking water supplies is not only efficient, but also helps to avoid the formation of disinfection by products (DBPs) [(Mika et al.,2018)](https://www.sciencedirect.com/science/article/pii/B9780128015032000033).
 For processes based on the use of chemicals (e.g. coagulation and oxidation), the increasing concentrations of NOM require the use of more chemicals or materials [(Xu et al. , 2016a)](https://www.sciencedirect.com/science/article/pii/S1385894715013406?via%3Dihub).
 This ultimately leads to the generation of more sludge or spent chemical reagents.
 Studying the effect of NOM on flocculation is crucial in developing flocculation processes.
 It can optimize the operating conditions, including coagulant dosage.

-The original floc model built by AguaCLara project team only took coagulant and clay into account, and it has been extended in this research by including the effect of NOM on flocculation in calculation by applying the revised floc model, created by Du in 2017 [(Du,2017)]( ).
+The original floc model built by AguaClara project team only took coagulant and clay into account, and it has been extended in this research by including the effect of NOM on flocculation in calculation by applying the revised floc model, created by Du in 2017 [(Du,2017)]( ).
 According to the bonding mechanism between clay, humic acid (HA), and coagulant, we found that smaller particles (e.g. humic acid) move faster than larger particles (e.g. clay) in the fluid.
 In synthetic water composed by clay, HA and coagulant, HA collides and attaches to coagulant faster than clay.
 Once the coagulant surface is occupied by HA, its agglomerate performance decreases because the occupied surface cannot attach to clay or nano-aggregate anymore.

 With two-stage addition method, coagulants are added to synthetic water stepwise before the fluid enters flocculator.
 It was assumed that after the first stage of addition was completed, all coagulant would be coated by humic acid and offset the effect of humic acid in water.
 Coagulant added in the second stage functions merely as the agglomerant that aggregate clay and nano-aggregate formed in the first stage to create big flocs.
 Therefore, two-stage coagulant addition is expected to achieve the same particle removal rate with less coagulant when compared with one-stage addition.